Asritha08-lab/Job_Market_Project/README.md

 [Open Streamlit App](https://job-market-analyzer0909.streamlit.app/)

----

 ## Overview

+This project is an interactive Job Market Analysis Dashboard built using Python and Streamlit.
-This project analyzes job market trends using data science techniques.
-The analysis focuses on salary distribution, remote work trends, experience levels, and top job roles in the data industry.
+It analyzes job market trends such as salary distribution, experience levels, remote work patterns, and top job roles in the data industry.

+The application allows users to upload any CSV dataset and automatically perform:
+- Data cleaning
+- Exploratory Data Analysis (EDA)
+- Statistical summaries
+- Correlation analysis
+- Smart visualizations

+The dashboard is fully interactive and deployed online using Streamlit Cloud.

 ---

 ## Technologies Used

 - Python
+- Streamlit
 - Pandas
 - NumPy
 - Matplotlib
 - Jupyter Notebook

----
+- Git & GitHub

 ## Dataset
 The dataset contains job-related information such as: